 • Product detail aids and leave-behind brochures

 FDA's Prescription Drug Advertising Rule (21 CFR 202.1) establishes the core requirements: all ads must present a fair balance of benefit and risk information, include a brief summary of side effects, contraindications, and warnings, and avoid false or misleading claims.
-The agency's Division of Drug Marketing, Advertising, and Communications (DDMAC) reviews promotional materials, issues warning letters, and can require corrective advertising when violations occur.
+The agency's Office of Prescription Drug Promotion (OPDP, formerly DDMAC) reviews promotional materials, issues warning letters, and can require corrective advertising when violations occur.

 The 2026 Final Rule tightened standards further.
 Risk information must now be presented with "clear, conspicuous, and neutral" language.
 For broadcast ads, this means dual modality: simultaneous audio narration and on-screen text for major risks, a format shown to boost comprehension by over 40%.